piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 Depending on the used polynomial degree `N`, the degree of visualisation `NVisu` should always be higher than `N` because the PIC simulation is always subject to noise that is influenced by the discretization (number of elements and polynomial degree as well as number of particles) and is visible in the solution results of the simulation.
-Additionally, the flag `VisuParticles` activates the output of particle position, velocity and species index to the *vtk*-files.
+Additionally, the flag `VisuParticles=T` activates the output of particle position, velocity and species index to the *vtk*-files.
-Runining the command
+Running the command

     ./piclas2vtk parameter.ini landau_damping_State_000.0*